 Hostel: This recently renovated urban hostel offers private rooms for 4 with ensuites.
 The HI San Diego Hostel is in the gaslight district of the city.
-Featuring free wifi, 24-hour front desk, a fully equipped kitchen and tour desk await you at this accommodation option
+Featuring free wifi, a 24-hour front desk, a fully equipped kitchen and a tour desk await you at this accommodation option

 San Diego apartment alternative for your stay

 If you prefer a home away from home-style accommodation in San Diego when you travel with teenagers then an apartment is the best choice for you on your family vacation in San Diego.
-There are so many options for singles, families and budget-friendly options as well.
+There are so many options for singles, families, and budget-friendly options as well.
 For your family trip to San Diego Search Airbnb or check out the map below to find the perfect apartment in San Diego for teenagers on your San Diego trip with family.

 How to get to San Diego